dnarayanan/powderday/docs/parameters_description.rst

     Only relevant if add_neb_emission = True, use_cloudy_tables = True and
     FORCE_gas_logq = True (Default: 1.e47)

+:Rinner_per_Rs:

+    Rinner for cloudy calculations is set to this value times the Stromgen Radius.
+    For example, if set to 0.01 Rinner is taken to be 1 % of Stromgren Radius.
+    If FORCE_inner_radius (next parameter) is set to True then this is overridden and the value set by the inner_radius is used.
+This parameter is used only when add_neb_emission is set True and use_cloudy_tables is set to False.
+(Defualt: 0.01)

 :FORCE_inner_radius:

     If set, then we force the inner radius of the cloud to be inner_radius (next parameter)